ArmstrongYang/caffe-yolo/README.rst

 The YOLO weights are available on the `YOLO <https://pjreddie.com/darknet/yolo/>`_ and `YOLO v1 <http://pjreddie.com/darknet/yolov1/>`_ websites.
-See the instructions there on how to download the weight files.
+See the instructions there on how to download the weight files, and suggest to make models folder and put them in.
-To convert them to Caffe, use:
+To convert them to Caffe, use (please notice the files path and name):

 .. code:: bash

-    python create_yolo_caffemodel.py yolo_tiny_deploy.prototxt tiny-yolo.weights \
+    python create_yolo_caffemodel.py models/yolo_tiny_deploy.prototxt\
-           yolo_tiny.caffemodel
+        models/tiny-yolo-voc.weights models/yolo_tiny_voc.caffemodel

 If the number of weights is not compatible with the given prototxt, an error is returned.